fhemberger/ansible-password-lookup/README.md

 # Ansible Module: Password Lookup

-This is a **patched version** of the original Ansible [password lookup](https://docs.ansible.com/ansible/latest/plugins/lookup/password.html), to make sure password files encrypted with `ansible-vault` are decrypted properly.
+This is a **patch** for the original Ansible [password lookup](https://docs.ansible.com/ansible/latest/plugins/lookup/password.html), to make sure password files encrypted with `ansible-vault` are decrypted properly.

 It uses Ansible's internal method `_get_file_contents`, just like the `file` lookup plugin: